brainglobe/brainglobe.github.io/docs/source/tutorials/tutorial-whole-brain-registration.md

 :::

 1. Open `napari`.
-2. Install `brainreg-napari` by selecting `Plugins > Install/Uninstall plugins` and searching for `brainreg-napari` in the searchbox.
+2. Install `brainreg` by selecting `Plugins > Install/Uninstall plugins` and searching for `brainreg` in the searchbox.
 Then click on the `Install` button.
-3. Open the `brainreg` widget by selecting `Plugins > Atlas registration (brainreg-napari)` in the napari menu bar near the top left of the window.
+3. Open the `brainreg` widget by selecting `Plugins > Atlas registration (brainreg)` in the napari menu bar near the top left of the window.
 ![brainreg widget](./images/brainreg-napari/plugin-menu-brainreg-napari.png)

 **The brainreg widget appears on the right-hand side of the window.**